Search

 Speaker

-Philipp Blom's books combine historical research, philosophical explorations, and occasionally fiction.
-Against the backdrop of current upheavals such as global warming and digitization, he also turns increasingly to contemporary and future issues in his book "Was auf dem Spiel steht" (2017).
+Philipp Blom's books combine historical research, philosophical explorations and occasionally fiction.
+Against the backdrop of current upheavals such as global warming and digitalization, his book "Was auf dem Spiel steht" (2017; tr:What's at stake) also focuses increasingly on present and future issues.

 Several of Philipp Blom's books are bestsellers.
-His works have been translated into 16 languages and have won many awards, including the Groene Waterman Prijs(Antwerp) and the Premis Terenci Moix (Barcelona).
-His book "The Staggering Continent" was awarded the NDR Kultur Non-Fiction Prize for the best non-fiction book of 2009.
-"Bad Philosophers.
-A Salon in Paris and the Forgotten Legacy of the Enlightenment" was awarded the Gleim Prize in 2011 as well as being named Historical Book of the Year 2011.
+His works have been translated into 16 languages and have received numerous awards, including the Groene Waterman Prijs(Antwerp) and the Premis Terenci Moix (Barcelona).
+His book "Der taumelnde Kontinent" was awarded the NDR Kultur non-fiction prize for the best non-fiction book of 2009.
+"Evil philosophers.
+A Salon in Paris and the Forgotten Legacy of the Enlightenment" was awarded the Gleim Prize in 2011 and named Historical Book of the Year 2011.
 In 2018, Blom gave a widely acclaimed opening speech at the Salzburg Festival.

 Philharmonie Berlin - Great Hall